-- (1) Strive to strengthen and promote conformance with social norms, business ethics and laws. - (2) Place first priority on assuring safety, protection against disasters and effective environmental management (i.e. REACH regulation, ISO 14001 standard, etc.), cooperate in "Green" environmentally friendly purchasing and procurement activities, and at the same time, each person should have a clear consciousness of the importance of these issues. - (3) Strive for accurate and impartial disclosure of information and assuring the delivery of safe and reliable products and taking speedy measures to deal with various contingencies. - (4) Respect human rights and prohibit any unfair discrimination.
-Observe the labor standards of the International Labor Organization (ILO) and prevent unfair labor practices. - (5) Protect against the disclosure of classified information, personal confidentiality and respect intellectual property rights. - (6) Biodiversity preservation. - (7) Avoid the purchase of Minerals that are clearly involved in conflicts and human rights infringement in conflict-affected and high-risk areas (CAHRA).
+- (1) Strive to strengthen and promote conformance with social norms, business ethics and laws. - (2) Place first priority on assuring safety, protection against disasters and effective environmental management (i.e. REACH regulation, ISO 14001 standard, etc.), cooperate

+- in "Green" environmentally friendly purchasing and procurement activities, and at the same time, each person should have a clear consciousness of the importance of these issues. - (3) Strive for accurate and impartial disclosure of information and assuring the delivery of safe and reliable products and taking speedy measures to deal with various contingencies - (4) Foster respect for human rights and follow non- discriminatory policies based on religion, gender, or race. - (5) Act in conformity with the labor standards of the ILO by prohibiting forced labor and child labor and following the general principles of labor conditions such as equal compensation for equal work and not engaging in unfair labor practices. - (6) Protect against the disclosure of classified information, personal confidentiality and respect intellectual property rights. - (7) Biodiversity preservation. - (8) Avoid the use of conflict minerals that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo or adjoining countries.